 The Reviewing Engineer may require greater depths (vertical separation) in rapidly permeable soils to ensure necessary treatment is provided.
-If these distances cannot be met, use of a fill or mound system should be considered before a surface water discharge is considered.
+If these distances cannot be met, use of a fill or mound system should be considered.

 Deep Soil Pit Entry

 Prior to performing any subsurface soil investigation, New York State law requires the design engineer or contractor contact DIG SAFELY NEW YORK or another underground locating service provider.